neilsoult/typescript-imports-sort/README.md

 ## Release Notes

+## 1.5.0
+- Added configuration option to remove whitespace for single line imports.
+Thank you Matthew Gerstman.

 ## 1.3.0
 - Added configuration option to omit the semicolon at the end of the import clause.